shourovj/shourovj.github.io/bggen/blog-base/content/latex-tips.md

 \newcommand{\resourcename}{\texttt{\textbf{\gradientRGB{T2IScoreScore}{68,67,147}{61,130,217}}}}
 ```

-`\gradientRGB` colors all *n* letters in the first argument text with *n* intermediate colors it calculates which interpolate between the colors in arguments 2 and 3.
+`\gradientRGB` colors all *n* letters in the first argument text with *n* intermediate colors which interpolate between the colors in arguments 2 and 3.

 ### Inline icons